Spring WRD Writing Gallery

 The Spring WRD Writing Gallery is a showcase of student writing at the University of Kentucky.
 This installation features texts created in Department of Writing, Rhetoric, and Digital Studies (WRD) courses during the past year.
 These texts include multimedia documentaries, photoessays, podcasts, websites, and other types of writing that students often create in their WRD classes.

 By sharing student work in public, we are not simply “showing off” our students (though we like doing that), but we’re also fulfilling the University of Kentucky’s land grant mission as a public institution.
 We’re confident that students will leave UK with a better set of writing skills that will earn them good salaries.
 But, perhaps more importantly, they will also leave with an understanding that writing is always a public and a communal act.

-WRD students are also enouraged to create podcasts as part of their work.
-Hear Efi Disi's podcast, "On the Importance of Communication Skills."
+WRD students are also enouraged to create podcasts or audio only files as part of their work.
+Hear Jacob Bargo's, "A Walk through the Arboretum"